 Boundary Value Analysis and Automation Testing

-- Parameterized Unit Tests: Use frameworks like JUnit, pytest, or TestNG to input boundary values through data-driven tests that easily scale.
+Automation amplifies the value of Boundary Value Analysis:- Parameterized Unit Tests: Use frameworks like JUnit, pytest, or TestNG to input boundary values through data-driven tests that easily scale.

 - API Testing Tools: Use Postman, REST-assured, or Katalon to automate boundary API parameters, and automate tests such as Page Size=99, 100, 101 in pagination APIs.